-The environmental analysis above describes clearly all significant challenges that eu-LISA will face in the coming years.
-In order to develop sound and comprehensive response to them, in implementation of its strategy the Agency will be guided by the following implementation principles:
+The environmental analysis above describes clearly all the significant challenges that eu-LISA will face in the coming years.
+In order to develop a sound and comprehensive response to them, in the implementation of its Strategy the Agency will be guided by the following implementation principles:

-- The Agency recognises its people as its biggest asset and it will constantly look to attract, retain and develop highly qualified professionals who share the values of the Agency and who are motivated and committed to achieve its mission and objectives. - The Agency builds its success through an effective and open partnership with the Member States and EU institutions, contributing to the achievement of common goals. - The Agency builds and maintains credibility with its partners in the EU through the successes and professional capabilities of its team. - The Agency strives to promote operational excellence providing high-quality services and solutions to Member States that are aligned with their needs and priorities.
-The highest standards of data protection and security will be embedded in all operations in order to promote mutual trust. - The Agency applies principles of good governance and cost-effectiveness to the conduct of its business operations.
-In addition, the Agency will ensure full compliance with the security and data protection provisions applicable to the systems under its management.
+- The Agency recognises its people as its biggest asset and it constantly looks to attract, retain and develop highly qualified professionals who share the values of the Agency and who are motivated and committed to achieving its mission and objectives. - The Agency builds its success through an effective and open partnership with the Member States and EU institutions, contributing to the achievement of common goals. - The Agency builds and maintains credibility with its partners in the EU through the successes and professional capabilities of its team. - The Agency strives to promote operational excellence in providing high-quality services and solutions to Member States that are aligned with their needs and priorities.
+The highest standards of data protection and security are embedded in all operations in order to promote mutual trust. - The Agency applies the principles of good governance and cost-effectiveness to conducting its business operations.
+In addition, the Agency ensures full compliance with the security and data protection provisions applicable to the systems under its management.